yassine-bouabda/patient-name-extractor/README.md

 - Use load balancer
 - Replace uvicorn with a production ASGI server like Gunicorn

+### 4. **Deployment**
+- Add a CI/CD pipeline
+- Deploy it either as a web service or a lambda function that can be triggered

 ### Disclaimer
 - I used AI to help generate tests
 - I also used auto-completion and correction in my IDE